Las-Mohamed/Terraform-Load_Balancer/README.md

 # Terraform Azure Infrastructure
-Infrastructure including 2 Clusters and a Web App
+Infrastructure including 2 Clusters, a Web App an a SQL Database/Server

 1 - The first is deploying an nginx server through Cloud-Init